 Harsh clampdowns on protests against the CAA left several students injured in Jamia Millia Islamia in Delhi.
-Over two violent down with Section 144, which prohibits assembly of more than days, ten journalists and photojournalists covering the student four persons, as well as internet shutdowns to restrict news flow protests were beaten by the police despite identifying themselves on anti-CAA agitation. as press, and many had their phones and cameras damaged.
-Ismael Zoarez, a reporter with Kannada newspaper Vartha Shaheen Abdulla, associate creative editor of Delhi-based digital Bharati, was caned by Karnataka police while reporting police news platform Maktoob was 'mercilessly beaten by a group of brutalities against anti-CAA protesters.
-Identifying him as a Muslim, police threatened to 'tear off his beard'.
-Mubashir ten policemen; he was not spared despite showing his press card.
-BBC journalist Bushra Sheikh was pulled by her hair and hit Khurram, a journalist with Siasat was detained by Hyderabad with a baton while her phone was taken away and broken.
-The police while covering a flash protest against the CAA.
-The Hindu same day, Shariq Adeel Yousouf from Pal Pal News, a YouTube corresponded, Omar Rashid, was detained and tortured for channel news program, was beaten when he refused to hand over his phone.
+Over two violent days, ten journalists and photojournalists covering the student protests were beaten by the police despite identifying themselves as press, and many had their phones and cameras damaged.
+Shaheen Abdulla, associate creative editor of Delhi-based digital news platform Maktoob was 'mercilessly beaten by a group of ten policemen; he was not spared despite showing his press card.
+BBC journalist Bushra Sheikh was pulled by her hair and hit with a baton while her phone was taken away and broken.
+The same day, Shariq Adeel Yousouf from Pal Pal News, a YouTube channel news program, was beaten when he refused to hand over his phone.
 Yousouf said he had police permission to report but as he stepped out, police asked for his phone, and when refused he was beaten.
 The phone was smashed and his press card taken away.

-THE BRUTAL VIOLENCE IN NORTH-EAST DELHI WHICH CONTINUED FOR 72 HOURS, INCLUDED ARSON, LOOT AND ATTACKS WHICH LEFT 53 PERSONS DEAD AND OVER 200 INJURED
+THE BRUTAL VIOLENCE IN NORTH-EAST DELHI WHICH CONTINUED FOR 72 HOURS, INCLUDED ARSON, LOOT AND ATTACKS WHICH LEFT 53 PERSONS DEAD AND OVER 200 INJURED.